keybase/book-content/04-teams/02-chat.md

 {% set section_title = "Chat" %}

 ## Chat for Teams
-Chat for Teams works pretty much the same as it does for individuals.
+Chat for Teams works pretty much the same way it does for individuals.
 Learn more in [Chat](/chat).

 A chat is automatically created for each team.
 Team members with the right permissions can organize chats with channels and manage chat privacy.